RudrenduPaul/Artificial-Neural-Network-ANN-for-Marketing-Campaign-for-National-Bank-in-Portugal/README.md

 Conclusions:

-The data set was split into a 80-20 ratio for training and test data sets respectively.
+The data set was split in 80-20 ratio for training and test data sets respectively.
 The ANN model was then trainied on the training data set.

 The The Artificial Neural Metwork (ANN) model had an accuracy of 88% on the test dataset.